Magnetization density distribution of Sr$_2$IrO$_4$: Deviation from a local $j_\text{eff}=1/2$ picture

-As a consequence, in this picture the $xy$ magnetic component aligns much easier along an external magnetic field than the antiferromagnetically ordered $xz-$ and $yz-$components, which are less susceptible to such a perturbation.
-Projecting the magnetization density onto t2g components hence reveals a predominant xy-character, which follows the field direction in accordance with the measurements.
+While the standard modeling of layered iridates by means of an anisotropic super-exchange Hamiltonian within the \textit{effective local} $j_{\mathrm{eff}}=1/2$ picture correctly captures the WFM moment of the ground state and explains the most salient magnetic properties of Sr$_2$IrO$_4$ \cite{jackeli2009,perkins2014,martins2018,bertinshaw2019,lenz2019}, this local $j_{\mathrm{eff}} = 1/2$ model is at odds with the present findings: its simplified version with equal orbital weights would suggest a homogeneous magnetization density, while taking into account distortions would -- even worse -- enhance the $xz$ and $yz$ orbital weight of the hole and thus of the WFM (see Fig.~\ref{fig:jeff}a).

+These considerations give an additional twist to the exotic properties of Sr${}_2$IrO${}_4$ and the possibilities of modeling them as well as to the relationship to superconducting copper oxides.
+Recently, our PND results has been interpreted in terms of spin anapole \cite{lovesey2019}, pointing towards the existence of multipole correlations that goes beyond the local $j_{\mathrm{eff}} = 1/2$ picture.
+An alternative interpretation based on a momentum-dependent composition of the orbital carrying the hole in terms of atomic $t_{2g}$ states will be published elsewhere \cite{lenz2020}.
+In this type of model, the hole resides in an orbital that results from a non-local, that is a $\mathbf{k}$-dependent superposition of Wannier functions of $t_{2g}$ character.
+In this light, it is less surprising that neither the simplified \jeffHalf picture discussed above nor the state that takes into account the structural distortions but remains restricted to a local superposition of atomic orbitals describes our present experimental findings.

-In summary, using PND we have evidenced a magnetization density distribution in Sr$_2$IrO$_4$ that is inconsistent with the naive local \jeffHalf picture.
+In summary, using PND we have evidenced a magnetization density distribution in Sr$_2$IrO$_4$ that is inconsistent with the local \jeffHalf picture.
 The measured magnetic structure factor shows a strong axial anisotropy and anomalous values at large $Q$, which indicate an aspherical magnetization density distribution with a significant orbital contribution.
 Real space visualization exhibits a dominant $d_{xy}$ orbital character with highly elongated lobes of Ir magnetization densities towards the next Ir atoms.
 Although a strong $d$-$p$ hybridization is expected in Sr$_2$IrO$_4$, the magnetization density at the ligand oxygen sites is barely present.
-Our results elucidate that the ground state of Sr$_2$IrO$_4$ substantially deviates from the commonly accepted local \jeffHalf state with equally populated $t_{2g}$ orbitals.
-Rather, the hole resides in an orbital that results from a strongly non-local (that is, $\mathbf{k}$-dependent) superposition of Wannier functions of $t_{2g}$ character.
-These considerations give an additional twist to the exotic properties of Sr${}_2$IrO${}_4$ and the possibilities of modeling them as well as to the relationship to superconducting copper oxides.
+Our results elucidate that the ground state of Sr$_2$IrO$_4$ substantially deviates from the commonly accepted local \jeffHalf state.